Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: The MISOCP Reformulation

-Constraints \eqref{eq:bl:inner:2nd:primal} and \eqref{eq:bl:inner:2nd:dual} respectively ensure primal and dual feasibility of the lower level problem, Constraint \eqref{eq:bl:inner:sd} captures strong duality in the lower level.
-Thus, for any $x \in \mathbb R_+^{n_1}$, a feasible $y \in \mathbb R_+^{n_2}$ to Constraints \eqref{eq:bl:inner:2nd:primal} and \eqref{eq:bl:inner:sd} is an optimal solution of the lower level problem for the given $x$.
+\\ Constraints \eqref{eq:bl:inner:2nd:primal} and \eqref{eq:bl:inner:2nd:dual} respectively ensure primal and dual feasibility of the lower level problem, Constraint \eqref{eq:bl:inner:sd} ensures strong duality in the lower level.
+Thus, for any $x \in \mathbb R^{n_1}$, a feasible $y$ to Constraints \eqref{eq:bl:inner:2nd:primal}-\eqref{eq:bl:inner:sd} is an optimal solution of the lower level problem for the given $x$.
 Accordingly, Constraint \eqref{eq:bl:inner:1st:y} models how the lower level reaction affects the upper level feasible region.
-Due to \eqref{eq:bl:inner:obj}, when there are multiple optimal solutions in the lower level problem, Problem \eqref{prob:bl:inner:bilinear} will choose the most beneficial $y$ to the upper level problem among the optimal lower level solutions, which aligns with Assumption \ref{assum:optimistic}.